Arachni/arachni/README.md

 This branch is used for development, testing and integration of features for the 0.5 version of Arachni.

+It is **really** far from being production-ready and it'll be a wonder if it doesn't immediately blow up in your face.

 ## How to run the code

 First of, setup a [development environment](https://github.com/Arachni/arachni/wiki/Development-environment).